Close

 Flexible Sum Assured Payout Options

-You can choose how the death benefit is paid to your nominee, whether as a lump sum, a regular monthly income, or a combination of both.
-This ensures your family receives financial support in a way that best meets their needs.
+The death benefit can be paid as a single lump sum, a regular monthly income, or a combination of both.
+This gives your family the right kind of financial support when they need it the most.

 Pure Risk Coverage